seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 (4) verify text displaying "Sorry, the e-mail address and password you entered don’t match.
 Please try again." is present

 ## Functionality 3.
 Find a product through search
-This functionality was tested in the test suite `SearchTests` and has 4 test cases: `SearchIPadPro11`, `testSearchwithAutoFill`, `findIPhoneWithFilters`, and `testSequentialSearch`. <br />
+This functionality was tested in the test suite SIDE file best_buy_github.side (as well as functionality 1) and has 4 test cases: `SearchIPadPro11`, `testSearchwithAutoFill`, `findIPhoneWithFilters`, and `testSequentialSearch`. <br />
 `SearchIPadPro11` searches for an IPad Pro 11 and then selects an IPad Pro 11 from the search results.
 The verification checkpoints are: verify the title of the home page, verify search bar is editable, verify new title after search is